Skip to main content

 Treatment Course

-A standard series of TMS sessions, typically 36 sessions delivered 5 days per week over approximately 6-9 weeks.
-Some protocols use fewer sessions with higher daily frequency.
+A standard series of TMS sessions, typically 36 sessions delivered 5 days per week over 6-9 weeks.

 Treatment Protocol

-The specific parameters of a TMS session including coil type, brain target, frequency, intensity (% of motor threshold), number of pulses, and session duration.
+The specific parameters of a TMS session including coil type, brain target, frequency, intensity, number of pulses, and session duration.

 Treatment-Resistant Depression (TRD)

-Depression that has not responded adequately to at least two different antidepressant medications at adequate doses and durations.
-TRD is the primary FDA-cleared indication for TMS therapy.
+Depression that has not responded adequately to at least two different antidepressant medications.
+Primary FDA-cleared indication for TMS therapy.

 V